-There is no much dependency of CKEditor in AlloyEditor.
-If there is better base, or if we reach the point when creation of new core would be easier but we still will be able to support the majority of the browsers, nothing prevents us of replacing CKEditor core with our own.
+Although AlloyEditor uses the CKEditor core, its dependency is quite small.
+If there is a better base or we reach the point when creation of a new core would be easier, nothing prevents us from replacing the CKEditor core with our own.

-- Toolbars should allow adding, removing and reordering Buttons.
+- Toolbars should allow adding, removing, and reordering of buttons.

 - The developer should be able to add new Toolbars to the editor.

-Currently AlloyEditor supports only one UI - it uses React.
+Currently, AlloyEditor supports only one UI: React.
 Please feel free to contact us if you want to contribute another UI.